dyeramosu/AC215_snapnutrition/README.md

 We focused our efforts on the exploration and processing of two very different datasets containing images of food.

 1. The first dataset named `Nutrition 5K` consists of 180GB of images and videos of food.
 As this dataset is so large we narrowed our focus to only images taken directly above a plate of food.
 In addition, we anticipate that this dataset will be more difficult to develop a predictive model as it consists of entire dishes with multiple foods and ingredients.
 That said, we have begun initial model development and results are promising.
-2. The second dataset is named 'FooDD` and consists of images of single foods (apples, bread, etc.) but not all images are the same size which presents a challenge during initial preprocessing.
+2. The second dataset is named `FooDD` and consists of images of single foods (apples, bread, etc.) but not all images are the same size which presents a challenge during initial preprocessing.
 This challenge is being addressed in our preprocessing container below.

 `Stopped editing here..
 (Ben)`